 Septic Services in The Woodlands, TX

-The Woodlands homeowners pay $275-$425 for standard septic pumping, with 1,000-gallon tanks averaging $325.
-Emergency service runs $450-$700.
+The Woodlands-area homeowners typically pay $275-$425 for standard septic pumping, with most 1,000-gallon tanks costing $255-$375.
+Emergency service runs $450-$700, and aerobic maintenance contracts average $250-$350 per year.

-What Septic Services Are Available in The Woodlands?
+Septic Services Available in The Woodlands

 Whether your home sits in one of the original Villages or a newer section that missed the sewer conversion, you need access to the full range of septic services.
 Here's what's available locally.